bell250/employee_mis/README.md

 # Employee Management System

 Hello There, I have made a simple UI and basic SQL commands to make this project.
-Created with help of YouTube, Google, GitHub, Stack Overflow, free templates on the internet and so on.
+Created with help of YouTube, Google, GitHub, Stack Overflow and so on.

 ## This site features:
 ### Admin Panel: